 Mikaela Renz-Whitmore, 505-924-3932, Long Range Planning

-City Councilor Dan Lewis is pleased to sponsor the effort to adopt the Volcano Heights Sector Development Plan (SDP) in the Volcano Mesa area, near the volcanic escarpment of the City's Northwest Mesa.
-Volcano Heights includes approximately 570 acres surrounding the intersection of Paseo del Norte and Unser Boulevard.
-The Plan envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.
+The Volcano Heights SDP is a Rank 3 plan, including goals, policies, and regulations, for an area of approximately 570 acres on the City’s Northwest Mesa, west of the volcanic Escarpment in the Petroglyph National Monument.
+The plan envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.

 Albuquerque City Council,